Authentication nodes

 Client Type

-Specify the client type you are using to authenticate to the provider.
+The client type you’re using to authenticate to the provider.
+Select one of the following:

-Select NATIVE with the Ping SDK for Android or iOS.
-This causes the node to return the IdP callback.
+• NATIVE Select this type for the Ping SDK for Android or iOS.

 Store Tokens